Research Paper or Creative Project (300 pts)

 Students examine a specific research topic by writing a research paper or develop a creative media project that is of interest to the student and integrally connected to the themes and issues explored in this course.

 OPTION 1.
 RESEARCH PAPER.
-Here I am looking for a paper that could be presented at an academic conference.
+You can compose a paper that could be presented at an academic conference.
 You acquire knowledge on a topic of interest to you by reading deeply and widely and then you offer your unique interpretation of what you’re learning in the written form of an academic paper.
 A research paper enables you to acquire real expertise by digging deeper into a topic that we’ve explored and write a scholarly paper (15 – 25 pages) describing what you’ve learned, making connections to the course readings.

 OPTION 3.
 CURRICULUM PROJECT.
 If you choose to develop a curriculum project, you’ll submit a set of lesson plans, materials, sample student work product and other resources needed to create a complete unit or inquiry project.
 You post these resources to your blog.

 OPTION 4.
 THE WORLD IS YOUR OYSTER.
 Yes, choice matters to adult learners.
-If you want to analyze some of the teacher-created work from the Summer Institute or take a close look at the reflections of the teacher-produced final screencast reflections, we’d love to support this work.
+If you want to analyze some of the teacher-created work from the Summer Institute, we’d love to support this work.
 If you would like to dig into some other project of your own design that doesn’t fit into the categories above, email me or schedule time for a conversation.

 Criteria for Evaluation

 1. My work substantially relates to the topics, ideas and issues explored in this course and I am able to make connections to course readings, discussions and activities to show direct relevance.
 The content and format are appropriate for graduate-level work.

 2. My work enables me to develop one or more of the core learning outcomes for this course.